samyakbambole/p5.js-Blackboard/README.md

 ## Usage Instructions :-
 * Use the slider to adjust the size of the chalk.
 * Use buttons to change the color of the chalk.
+* Hit 'c' on the keyboard to clear the blackboard.